n-p/RWO/Readme.md

 ### What's new
 * Automatic detection of tuning variables.
-* Now it shows which values changed during last iteration.
+* It shows which values changed during the last iteration.
 * It's testing just small random samples before testing them thoroughly.

 ### How it works?